tadatomix/thebet/map feedback.md

 	1. broke axis at 10th object in the intro. very noticeable
 	2. also broke the blanket for the same object
 	3. transition to verse feels very random (18th seconds)
-	4. overlap on 25th second is odd
+	4. overlaps on 25th second is odd. too many overlaps should've been avoided
+	5.